maddy-tech-hub/maddy-shell/README.md

 ## 📦 3.
 Hoisting

 ### What is Hoisting?
-Hoisting is JavaScript's default behavior of moving **declarations** to the top of their scope (not the values!).
+Hoisting is JavaScript's behavior of moving declarations to the top of their scope before code execution — but only the declarations, not the assignments.

 ### 📌 How It Works